ChainSafe/gossamer/docs/CONTRIBUTING.md

 7. Make an open pull request when you're ready for it to be reviewed.
 We review PRs on a regular basis.
 See Pull request etiquette for more information.
 8. You may be asked to sign a Contributor License Agreement (CLA).
 We make it relatively painless with CLA-bot.

-    Navigate your browser to [https://github.com/ChainSafe/gossamer](https://github.com/ChainSafe/gossamer) and click on the new pull request button.
-In the “base” box on the left, change the branch to “**base development**”, the branch that you want your changes to be applied to.
-In the “compare” box on the right, select feature-in-progress-branch, the branch containing the changes you want to apply.
-You will then be asked to answer a few questions about your pull request.
-After you complete the questionnaire, the pull request will appear in the list of pull requests at [https://github.com/ChainSafe/gossamer/pulls](https://github.com/ChainSafe/gossamer/pulls).

 ## Note on memory intensive tests

 Unfortunately, the free tier for CI's have a memory cap and some tests will cause the CI to experience an out of memory error.